 For instance, say you want to build a website, and you have a specific launch date in mind.
-This resource-leveling technique will allow you to adjust the early and late start dates by altering activity durations, lead times, lagtimes, and forward and backward linkages.
+This resource-leveling technique will allow you to adjust the early and late start dates by altering activity durations, lead times, lag times, and forward and backward linkages.

 There may also be other constraints to consider, such as public holidays, planned closedowns, and so on.
 It’s also important to note that the critical path technique must be used in a short duration timescale.
 It doesn’t help to look at it in weeks or months, but rather you need to view it in days and possibly even hours.

-2. The Critical Chain Technique
+2. Critical Chain Method

 Fast-tracking is where the activities that are supposed to run consecutively are rescheduled to run parallel.
 Although this strategy is used often, it may not always work, and it may not even be possible to rework the schedule, in some cases.

-Helpful Tools for Resource Leveling
+10 Helpful Tools for Resource Leveling

 Listed below are a few of the best resource management software and tools to help boost your performance and productivity.